Lepton flavor violations in SUSY models for muon $g-2$ with right-handed neutrinos: Lepton flavor violations and muon

 \section{Lepton flavor violations and muon $g-2$}

 In this section, we calculate the LFV processes in the model {\bf A}, {\bf B} and {\bf C}, focusing on parameter regions consistent with the muon $g-2$ experiment.
-The experimental value of the muon $g-2$~\cite{Bennett:2006fi} is deviated from a SM prediction\cite{g-2summary} with a significance of 3.7\,$\sigma$ level:
+The experimental value of the muon $g-2$~\cite{Bennett:2006fi} is deviated from a SM prediction (see \cite{g-2summary} and references therein) with a significance of 3.7\,$\sigma$ level:

 This deviation is explained only when the smuon(s) and electroweak gauginos are light as $O(100)$\,GeV together with a large $\tan\beta$ of $\mathcal{O}(10)$.
 In this case, the vacuum stability constraint in the stau-Higgs potential becomes important: if $\mu\tan\beta$ is too large, the EWSB minimum decays into the charge breaking minimum with a life time shorter than the age of the universe.
 The constraint is shown in Ref.~\cite{Endo:2013lva} as